 When processing refunds for historical sale orders on Amazon integration, DEAR would load the sale order together with the refund and return from Amazon.

 Amazon Fees and Charges

-Amazon generates sale invoices as the customer would see it, without fees.
+Amazon generates sales invoices as the customer would see them, without fees.
 The fees (Commission Fee, FBA Fee, etc.) are then subtracted.
-Amazon generates a report (Amazon Settlemnents Report) detailing these fees at approximately two week intervals.
-The fees can then be processed manually by the user, or automatically by DEAR.
+Amazon generates a report (Amazon Settlements Report) detailing these fees at approximately two-week intervals.
+The fees can then be processed manually by the user or automatically by DEAR.
 This setting can be adjusted from the Setup tab of the integration.

 Fees and Payments Mapping

-You will need to complete expense account mapping and indicate a default payment account as per below to successfully process fees automatically.
+You will need to complete expense account mapping and indicate the default payment account as per description below to successfully process fees automatically.

 Expenses related to tasks (such as commissions, FBA fulfilment fees) will be created as additional COGS/journal lines in sales.
 Fees not related to sales will be created as Manual Journal Task entries.
 These can be viewed from the Manual Journals tab of the Amazon integration.

-Each time when a user or DEAR downloads sales, the appropriate record is added to the operation log, which also contains information about results of downloading, including the count of processed, skipped or cancelled orders.
+Each time the user or DEAR downloads sales, the appropriate record is added to the operations log, which also contains information about results of downloading, including the count of processed, skipped or cancelled orders.